 agreement], then an additional special event outdoor beer permit is

 not required.
-The sales/serving of low-point beer must occur within
+The selling/serving of low-point beer must occur

-the property premise (e.g. no serving from the patio to customers
+within the property premise (e.g. no serving from the patio to

-- Outdoor Alcohol: If you are selling and/or
+Alcohol: If you are selling and/or serving high-point beer

-serving high-point beer and/or alcohol at your event, you will need
+and/or alcohol at your event, you must obtain a Public, Charitable

-enforcement prior to your event.
-Please contact the Oklahoma ABLE
+premise enforcement prior to your event.
+Please contact the